-The Credit Union considers a fair value measurement to have transferred between the levels in the fair value hierarchy on the date of the event or change in circumstances that caused the transfer.
+The Credit Union considers a fair value measurement to have transferred between the levels in the fair value hierarchy on the beginning of the reporting period, the date of the event or change in circumstances that caused the transfer.
 There were no transfers between Level 1 and Level 2, as well as no transfers into or out of Level 3 during the period.

-In determining fair value measurements, the Credit Union uses the net present value technique.
-The Credit Union uses assumptions and estimates in determining actual balances, actual rates, market rates (for similar instruments) and payment frequency.
+In determining fair value measurements, the Credit Union uses the net present value techniques and inputs consisting of actual balances, actual rates, market rates (for similar instruments) and payment frequency.